asmajehad20/inventoryMS/README.md

 - view all system users.

-##Installation
+## Installation

 Follow these steps to install and set up the inventory management system:
 1. **Clone the Repository**
 2. **Navigate to the Project Directory**
 3. **Install Dependencies:**
-   dotnet add package Npgsql.
+   - dotnet add package Npgsql.
 This command installs the Npgsql package, which is the .NET data provider for PostgreSQL.
 4. **Set Up PostgreSQL Database**
+5.**Start the Application:**

+## Usage